Our vision is to ensure that our curriculum intent is embedded within our school.

 TARGET 3 – Personal Development:

 3a.
-Personal traits: Continue to expand the range of clubs and other enrichment activities to ensure pupils are exposed to a wide range of experiences to expand and/or capitalise on their talents and interests (including building cultural capital further).
+Personal traits: Continue to expand the range of clubs and coherently planned enrichment activities so that all groups of pupils have access to a wide, rich set of experiences and are able to develop their talents and interests inside and outside of school.

 3b.
-British Values: Embed opportunities for debate further to strengthen pupils’ ability to discuss and debate issues and ideas in a considered way.
+British Values: Continue to embed opportunities for debate to strengthen pupils’ ability to discuss and debate issues and ideas in a considered way.

 Ensure that new leaders are given additional time and support to capitalise on the induction programme and quickly establish a strong understanding of their role and the strengths and development areas for their subjects through monitoring of subject specific content and skills.